vizdata-f21/project-1-dorian_s_gs/README.md

 ### Approach

-For the following two plots, we tackled a challenging aspect of our dataset; the range of `view count` was so large (from 10 views to more than 10 million views) that it was nearly impossible to visualize any interaction with just one plot, as most of the data clustered with less than 1 million views.
-However, we didn’t want to simply discard our outliers (especially the videos with millions of views) because information about these “hit” videos might be sought after by ad agencies.
-To solve that problem, we decided to facet our plot by 6 categories according to the quantiles of the standard distribution for view count: few, some, moderate, many, high, and viral views.
-According to Wynne from Forbes, a video with more than 5 million views in a short period or 10’s of millions of views overall is considered “viral”.
-This is why we labeled the highest bin as `viral`.
+For the following two plots, the range of `view count` was so large (from 10 views to more than 10 million views) that it was nearly impossible to visualize any interaction with just one plot.
+We decided to facet our plot by 6 categories according to the quantiles of the standard distribution for view count: few, some, moderate, many, high, and viral views.
 In the first plot, we examined the relationship between the view count and the ratio of likes.
-More specifically, we wanted to observe whether or not the amount of views on a Superbowl ad correlates with a higher or lower like percentage.
-In order to plot the like percentage, we created a new variable ratio which is the `like_count` divided by the sum of `like_count and dislike_count`, and plotted the x-axis labels to show percentage (since the like ratio on Youtube is shown in percentage form).
-We chose a density ridge plot because it clearly shows trends in like percentage while comparing these changes by the view count category.
-The peaks of the density ridges stacked vertically make comparisons of like percentages among view categories simple to track.
+In order to plot the like percentage, we created a new variable `ratio` which is the `like_count` divided by the sum of `like_count and dislike_count`, and plotted the x-axis labels to show percentage (since the like ratio on Youtube is shown in percentage form).
+We chose a density ridge plot because it clearly shows trends in like percentage while comparing these changes by the view count category, and the peaks of the density ridges stacked vertically make comparisons between view categories simple to track.

 For the second plot, we wanted to look more specifically at the relationship between view count and the number of interactions a video gets.
 We defined interactions as the number of likes, dislikes and comments a video got.
 We wanted to plot both `view_count` and `interactions` as continuous variables.
-We then freed the scales of each axis to make it much easier to visualize the trend between interactions and view count.
-Since we are primarily interested in the ratio of the views to interactions , the difference in scale between the x-axis(the view count) and the y-axis(number of interactions) is actually useful for getting a sense of the difference in factors between the two variables

 In order to find the best plot, we experimented with scatter plots, line plots, step plots, and area plots to see which plot was the most informative.
 There were too little variables for the scatter plot to be helpful.
 It was also hard to follow along with the variable.
 We found that a line plot or step by itself was too fragmented and the connection between points zig-zagged a lot and made it hard to also see the overall trend.
 The combined plot shows each point but the area also makes it much easier to trace the trend for each view category.
 We then added labels, captions and made a few styling choices to get to our final presentation.

 ### Analysis